Mecha-Weasel/spittoon/README.md

 3) Save the installer (ProjectSpittoon-Setup.exe) somewhere on your computer.
 4) Wait a minute or two, to allow whatever anti-virus/anti-malware you have on your computer time to detect the new file and scan it for malware.
 5) Run (double-click) the installer (ProjectSpittoon-Setup.exe).
-6) Make sure the path to your existing Fistful of Frags (FoF) is correct (the default will work for most people - unless you installed FoF to a custom location).
+6) Make sure the path to your existing Fistful of Frags (FoF) is correct - the default will work for most people (unless you installed FoF to a alternative location).
 7) Make sure you close the installer (ProjectSpittoon-Setup.exe) after it is finished (it might be behind other windows you have open).

 Uninstallation (Windows Installer):